Creative Commons License 2023 Volume 10 Issue 3

 INTRODUCTION

 The cigarette beetles, Lasioderma serricorne (F.) (Coleoptera: Anobiidae), belong to a group of insects that infest stored products, and feed and live in many kinds of dried substances, such as cloth, paper, furniture, grain, coffee, and tobacco [1].
-As the cosmopolitan and polyphagous pests, L. serricorne is generally considered to be one of the most destructive insects in tobacco processing and cigarette manufacturing, due to the capacity to develop in tobacco which is toxic for most other species [2-6].
+As a cosmopolitan and polyphagous pest, L. serricorne is generally considered to be one of the most destructive insects in tobacco processing and cigarette manufacturing, due to its capacity to develop in tobacco which is toxic for most other species [2-6].
 In addition to weight losses of tobacco leaves caused by larvae feeding during tobacco processing and storage, if beetles get into final cigarette products, it can lead to customer complaints and even cause a cigarette brand to disappear from the market, resulting in huge economic losses [3, 7].

 Like pest control in food processing and stored factories, management of L. serricorne in cigarette manufacturing areas has always depended heavily on sanitation, including promptly removing waste material and eliminating infected tobacco shreds [8].
 However, merely cleaning in cigarette manufacturing area is not enough to control the pest completely, and the application of space aerosol insecticide is often used as a supplementary method [8, 9].
 Application of residual and contact insecticide aerosols can effectively prevent pest infestation in food-processing facilities with several advantages, including low cost, short treatment time, and can be integrated with other management tactics such as sanitation [10, 11].
 The application of insecticides as aerosols for managing stored-product pests is a well-established technique and was initially used for controlling L. serricorne in tobacco warehouses in the 1950s with dichlorvos (DDVP) aerosol [12].
 It was reported that DDVP aerosol could effectively control stored-product pests, including black carpet beetles Attagenus megatoma (Fab.)
-(Coleoptera: Dermestidae), confused flour beetles Tribolium confusum (Jacquelin du Val) (Coleoptera: Pseudodontidae), Lasioderma serricorne, red flour beetles Tribolium castaneum (Herbst) (Coleoptera: Tenebrionidae) and almond moths Cadra cautella (Walker) (Lepidoptera: Pyralidae) in laboratory and field [10, 12-15].
+(Coleoptera: Dermestidae), confused flour beetles Tribolium confusum (Jacquelin du Val) (Coleoptera: Pseudodontidae), L. serricorne, red flour beetles Tribolium castaneum (Herbst) (Coleoptera: Tenebrionidae) and almond moths Cadra cautella (Walker) (Lepidoptera: Pyralidae) in laboratory and field [10, 12-15].
 However, DDVP aerosol has been discontinued because of the development of pest resistance and its high toxicity to mammals and the environment.
 At present, widely used pesticides for such applications mainly include pyrethroids and insect growth regulators.
-There have been quite a few reports on successful control of various insects, for example, prallethrin aerosol for Cadra cautella, Indian meal moths Plodia interpunctella (Hübner) (Lepidoptera: Pyralidae), saw-toothed grain beetles Oryzaephilus surinamensis (L.) (Coleoptera: Silvanidae), Trogoderma variabile Ballion (Coleoptera: Dermestidae) and Tribolium castaneum under laboratory conditions [16], cyfluthrin aerosol for Tribolium castaneum under laboratory conditions [17], esfenvalerate aerosol for Plodia interpunctella under laboratory conditions [18], and pyrethrin aerosol for Tribolium castaneum and Tribolium confusum in laboratory and in a commercial food-storage factory [11, 19-22].
+There have been quite a few reports on successful control of various insects, for example, prallethrin aerosol for C. cautella, Indian meal moths Plodia interpunctella (Hübner) (Lepidoptera: Pyralidae), saw-toothed grain beetles Oryzaephilus surinamensis (L.) (Coleoptera: Silvanidae), Trogoderma variabile Ballion (Coleoptera: Dermestidae) and T. castaneum under laboratory conditions [16], cyfluthrin aerosol for T. castaneum under laboratory conditions [17], esfenvalerate aerosol for Plodia interpunctella under laboratory conditions [18], and pyrethrin aerosol for T. castaneum and T. confusum in laboratory and a commercial food-storage factory [11, 19-22].

 It’s well known that beta-cyfluthrin is a synthetic pyrethroid with low environmental persistence, low toxicity to non-target organisms, and no bioaccumulation.
 In addition, this pesticide is also a broad-spectrum neurotoxin with a demonstrable effect in killing L. serricorne [20, 23].
-In fact, a chemical insecticide that can be used in cigarette manufacturing factories is limited, and the insecticide resistance of L. serricorne is of great concern.
+A chemical insecticide that can be used in cigarette manufacturing factories is limited, and the insecticide resistance of L. serricorne is of great concern.
 Beta-cyfluthrin aerosol, as an assistant to sanitation, has been used for years to control L. serricorne in Hefei Cigarette Manufacturing Factory (Hefei City, Anhui province, China).
 Therefore, it is imperative to determine the sensitivity level of L. serricorne to beta-cyfluthrin for maintaining control efficiency and resistance management.

 Herein, we assessed beta-cyfluthrin susceptibility level in the population of L. serricorne collected from Hefei Cigarette Manufacturing Factory.
 After multiple rounds of bioassays with different insecticides (not shown in this paper except imidacloprid), we finally selected imidacloprid as an alternative insecticide.
 Subsequent field trials were carried out in the cigarette manufacturing area of Hefei Cigarette Manufacturing Factory to evaluate the control effect of space spray with imidacloprid aerosol in practice.
 Our study is conducive to timely recognizing the development of insecticide resistance of L. serricorne in cigarette manufacturing factories and provides key suggestions for pest resistance management.